Rukhsana Kausar

-Rukhsana Kausar KC (born 1989) is a Gujjar woman from Upper Kalsi known for the 2009 shooting of a LeT terrorist at her home, in Rajouri district of Jammu and Kashmir (J&K), India.
+Rukhsana Kausar KC (born 1989) is a Gujjar woman from Upper Kalsi known for the 2009 shooting of a LeT terrorist at her home, in Nowshera, Rajouri district of Jammu and Kashmir (J&K), India.
 She was born to Noor Hussain and Rashida Begum.
 A Class 10 dropout, she has been awarded the India National Bravery Award, for the killing of a Laskar-E-Taiba terror cell leader, Abu Osama, at her residence, using an axe and AK47 rifle.
 She has a younger brother, Aijaz, who helped her chase the other terrorists involved in the home invasion and contact the police afterward.

 She and her brother have received several major awards for their actions.

 Militant Incident

 On a Sunday night at around 9:30 pm, 27 September 2009, three militants came to the house of Waqalat Hussain, Rukhsana's uncle.
 They had forced him to lead them to his elder brother Noor Hussain's adjoining house.
 When Noor Hussain did not open the door, the three allegedly broke open a window and entered the house.
 By then, he with his wife, Rashida Begum, had hidden Rukhsana beneath a cot.
 They demanded Rukhsana be handed over to them.
 When her parents and younger brother Aijaz tried to resist, the militants started hitting them with rifle butts.
 Rukhsana emerged from her hiding place with an axe and hit the LeT commander on his head.
 One of the militants opened fire, injuring Waqalat Hussain in his arm.
 Other family members joined Rukhsana in attacking the militants.
 Rukhsana picked up the commander's AK47 rifle, retrieved another from the other militant, and threw it to her brother.
 Rukhsana shot the commander, killing him, and she and her brother fired on the other militants, forcing them to flee.
 Rukshana and her brother then led their family to the Shahdra Shareif police post and handed over the weapons.
 En route, to ensure that the militants stayed away, her brother fired in the air at regular intervals until they reached the police post.

 The militant was later identified as Abu Osama, a commander of Laskar-E-Taiba.
 According to Rukhsana's mother, he had earlier threatened Rukhsana to beware.